Jayant87/Personal-Projects/README.md

 # Personal-Projects
-This is my first github repo.
-I will keep adding and updating my personal projects here.
+This is my first GitHub repo.
+I will keep adding and updating my projects here.
+Author - Jayant Chauhan